Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Sensing Coverage Probability and Ergodic Efficiency

 \subsection{Characterization of the Distribution of the Desired Signal and Conditional Interference PPP}

-Here, we derive the distribution of the serving BS location, $X_0 = (R_0, \theta_0)$, and the reduced Palm distribution of the point process of interferers, $\PhiB^{!X_0}$.
-We will then use this to characterize the point process of the distances of interfering BSs with respect to the serving BS conditioned on $R_0$:
+We first derive the distribution of the serving BS location, $X_0 = (R_0, \phi_0)$.
+Following this we characterize the reduced Palm distribution of the point process of interferers, $\PhiB^{!X_0}$, which allows us to characterize the point process of the distances of interfering BSs with respect to the serving BS conditioned on $R_0$:

 In so doing, we further characterize the distribution of the receive antenna gain variables, $\{Z_B^k\}_{k \in \PiB^0}$, as marks with respect to $\PiB^0$.
+This characterization, in turn leads to bounds on the path loss Mellin Transforms required for the application of Theorem 3.

-The following lemma establishes the form of the distribution of $X_0$.
+The following lemma establishes the form of the distribution of $(R_0, \phi_0)$.

-\textbf{Lemma 1: (Distribution of the Location of the Serving Base Station)} {\em $R_0$ and $\theta_0$ are independent with $\theta_0 \sim \text{Uniform}([0, 2\pi))$ and $R_0$ distributed as
+\textbf{Lemma 1: (Distribution of the Location of the Serving Base Station)} {\em $R_0$ and $\phi_0$ are independent with $\phi_0 \sim \text{Uniform}([0, 2\pi))$ and $R_0$ distributed as

 where } {\em Proof:} This may be proved in a manner similar to that of \cite[Theorem 10]{Bai2014}. $\qedwhite$